 The withdrawal method works best when you are in a long-term relationship and if both partners are equally keen to avoid pregnancy but know that they might end up pregnant.
 It can’t really be recommended when you are having casual sex - condoms would be ideal here: they also protect you against STIs.

 One reason why withdrawal isn’t 100% effective – even with perfect technique – is that sperm can be released even before ejaculation.
 This “pre-ejaculate” or “pre-cum” contains sperm, which is why it can cause pregnancy.
-Having said this, the withdrawal method is still better than nothing, so if you don't have access to more reliable contraception, this is definitely an option.
+Because of this, if you experience premature ejaculation the pull-out method is not advisable.

-The NHS doesn’t recommend withdrawal as contraception, as it’s much more likely to lead to pregnancy than tried and tested methods like the pill.
+The NHS doesn’t recommend withdrawal as contraception; it’s much more likely to lead to pregnancy than tried and tested methods like the pill.